nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

     Here are the definitions of each of the performance metrics reported on the Array Performance Analysis Panel

     - **Latency**
-        - **SAN Time** - Time required transferring data between initiator and purity target.
+        - **SAN Time** - Time required transferring data between initiator and FlashArray
         - **QoS Rate Limit Time** - Average time, measured in microseconds, that an IO request spends waiting on user-defined QoS Policies
         - **Queue Time** - Average time, measured in microseconds, that an IO request spends in the array waiting to be served.
         - **Read Latency** - Average arrival-to-completion time, measured in milliseconds, for a read operation.